Itsfoss0/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 - A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)

 ### Python test cases
+- All your files should end with a new line
+-